About this magazine

 The ICRC also endeavours to prevent suffering by promoting and strengthening humanitarian law and universal humanitarian principles.
 Established in 1863, the ICRC is at the origin of the Geneva Conventions and the International Red Cross and Red Crescent Movement.
 It directs and coordinates the international activities conducted by the Movement in armed conflicts and other situations of violence.

-The International Federation of Red Cross and Red Crescent Societies (IFRC) is the world’s largest volunteer-based humanitarian network, reaching 150 million people each year through its 190 member National Societies.
+The International Federation of Red Cross and Red Crescent Societies (IFRC) is the world’s largest volunteer-based humanitarian network, reaching 150 million people each year through its 192 member National Societies.
 Together, the IFRC acts before, during and after disasters and health emergencies to meet the needs and improve the lives of vulnerable people.
 It does so with impartiality as to nationality, race, gender, religious beliefs, class and political opinions.
-Guided by Strategy 2020 — a collective plan of action to tackle the major humanitarian and development challenges of this decade — the IFRC is committed to ‘saving lives and changing minds’.
+The IFRC is committed to ‘saving lives and changing minds’.

 The International Red Cross and Red Crescent Movement is guided by seven Fundamental Principles: humanity, impartiality, neutrality, independence, voluntary service, unity and universality.